OhYash/KnowledgeDay/_posts/2021-06-25-kd-tilt-two.md

 Alright, maybe you didn't open this to read about my (arguable) _love_ for almost a decade-old piece of electronic.
 Let's get to the thing of the current.

 This is the second issue of KD TiLT!
-If you don't know this variant of the newsletter is designed specifically to share things I can't write better than my sources over the internet.
+In case you don't know, this variant of the newsletter is designed specifically to share things I can't write better than my sources over the internet.

 Let's get onto it!